How to Update an Employee Handbook for 2017

 This How to includes relevant XpertHR resources to help an employer update its own handbook, including Employee Handbook policy statements.
 To update an employee handbook for 2017, an employer should take the following steps:

-*Note: These legal developments outlined below cover laws passed between January 1, 2016 and October 31, 2016 and laws taking effect on January 1, 2016 through 2018.
+*Note: These legal developments outlined below cover laws passed between January 1, 2016 and October 31, 2016 and laws taking effect on January 1, 2016 throughout 2017.
 If a handbook statement is not yet available it is indicated herein.
 An employer may not wish to include a specific policy reflecting a specific law until its effective date, but should be prepared for the upcoming changes.